Continuity Irish Republican Army

 The Continuity Irish Republican Army (Continuity IRA or CIRA), styling itself as the Irish Republican Army (Óglaigh na hÉireann), is an Irish republican paramilitary group that aims to bring about a united Ireland.
 It claims to be a direct continuation of the original Irish Republican Army and the national army of the Irish Republic that was proclaimed in 1916.
 It emerged from a split in the Provisional IRA in 1986 but did not become active until the Provisional IRA ceasefire of 1994.
 It is an illegal organisation in the Republic of Ireland and is designated a terrorist organisation in the United Kingdom, New Zealand and the United States.
 It has links with the political party Republican Sinn Féin (RSF).

 Since 1994, the CIRA has waged a campaign in Northern Ireland against the British Army and the Police Service of Northern Ireland (PSNI), formerly the Royal Ulster Constabulary.
 This is part of a wider campaign against the British security forces by dissident republican paramilitaries.
 It has targeted the security forces in gun attacks and bombings, as well as with grenades, mortars and rockets.
 The CIRA has also carried out bombings with the goal of causing economic harm and/or disruption, as well as many punishment attacks on alleged criminals.

 To date, it has been responsible for the death of one PSNI officer.
-The CIRA is smaller and less active than the Real IRA, and there have been a number of splits within the organisation since the mid-2000s.
+The CIRA was smaller and less active than the now-defunct Real IRA, and there have been a number of splits within the organisation since the mid-2000s.